hanjustin/Backend-Concepts-Study-Notes/README.md

 * Migrating a monolithic application to microservices application in a single operation introduces transformation risk and business disruption.
 It is extremely hard or even impossible to add new features while the app is being refactored.

 #### Solution
-* Migrate a monolithic application to a microservices architecture incrementally
+* Incrementally migrate a monolithic application to a microservices architecture.

 #### Benefits
-* The features in the monolith are replaced by microservices gradually, and users are able to use the newly migrated features progressively.
-End users are minimally impacted during the transformation.
-* The monolithic application can be decommissioned safely when all features are moved out to the new system.
+* **Minimal End Users Impact -** The features in the monolith are replaced by microservices gradually, and users are able to use the newly migrated features progressively.
+The monolithic application can be decommissioned safely when all features are moved out to the new system.

 #### Issues and Considerations
-*
+* **Request Interception -** The request needs to be interceptable.
+A proxy layer intercepts the requests that go to the monolithic application and routes them to either the legacy system or the new system.
+* **Single Point of Failure -** The above proxy layer can become a single point of failure or a performance bottleneck.
+* **Data Consistency & Redundancy -** The monolithic system can have a data store and the new microservice can own a new data store as well.
+Sharing data between these stores can cause data redundancy and eventual consistency.
+* **Complete refactoring -** For small applications, it might be more efficient to rewrite the whole application in microservices architecture instead of incrementally migrating it.

-## Databases - SQL vs NoSQL
+## Databases

-### Relational
+### Relational vs Non-relational

+### SQL

 * ACID - Atomicity, Consistency, Isolation, and Durability.
     * Most relational DBMS are ACID compliant

-### Non-relational
+### NoSQL

 #### Key-value pair
 #### Document-oriented